MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/querycookbook.md

 ### Next steps
 - If a plan is primarily waiting on CPU, the plan is just inefficient and needs to be fixed through the addition of indexes or hints, or by restructuring the query.
 - If it is waiting on lock, the query is experiencing blocking.
 This is more difficult to determine unless you can see the blocking happening actively through the blocking tree query.
 In this case, the next step is to evaluate the records that are being edited and try to determine what other processes could be editing the same records at the same time.
 Often, the same query running in multiple threads at the same time will block itself.
 - If it is waiting on I/O or latch, there are likely either large volumes of data being transferred or large numbers of small transactions.
-Whenever possible, perform writes in small batches instead of just one record per transaction.
+If possible, perform writes in small batches instead of just one record per transaction.

 ### Parameters
 - The plan ID can be obtained from a variety of sources, including currently running queries and the most expensive queries.
 If you have a query ID, you can get plan IDs by using the query to get a list of plans for that query.
 - Ideally, the time range should target a specific time when an issue was occurring.
-For instance, if DTU was high for an hour, target just that hour of execution.
+For instance, if DTU was high for an hour, you should target just that hour of execution.

 ## List most expensive queries